 Director’s Report

 Mr. Tullos distributed handouts on the LSM structure, as well as a schedule of major events and goals for 2014-15.
 The LSM is developing great partnerships between the public and private sector.
 We are depending on the LMF to build broader partnerships as well.
-The LSM plans to also turn to Irby to help us out when the State is in a budget pinch.
+The LSM plans also to turn to Irby to help us out when the State is in a budget pinch.
 The FOC supports all of our New Orleans programming and supports for our exhibits.
 Mr. Tullos said when he first started he was surprised to find out that the Friends of the Capitol Park Museum did not know there were other museums in our system but now they realize the importance of supporting their museum.
 Mr. Adams said that Patterson has two support groups and he also asked that the two Foundation names be more accurate in publications, namely the Wedell-Williams Aviation Memorial Foundation and the Cypress Sawmill Foundation.

 Louisiana Museum Foundation Report